Treatment depends on the type of abscess and how large it is.

 - a drainage procedure

-Some small skin abscesses may drain naturally.
-They may get better without the need for treatment.
+Some small skin abscesses may get better by themselves, without the need for treatment.

 For larger or persistent skin abscesses, your GP may prescribe an antibiotic.
-This will help clear the infection and prevent it from spreading.
+Antibiotics will help clear the infection and prevent it from spreading.

 Antibiotics alone may not be enough to clear a skin abscess.
 The pus may need to be drained to clear the infection.
 If a skin abscess is not drained, it may continue to grow and fill with pus until it bursts.
 This can be painful and can cause the infection to spread or come back.